When you buy a digital camera, it will come with a selection of camera modes.

 This can be good if you have no idea of what settings to choose and also when you need to shoot quickly.

-The shot here is perfectly exposed as the day is well lit, though auto-exposure may struggle in situations where the light is uneven, and it tends to trigger the flash even when it’s not necessary.
+The shot here is correctly exposed as the day is well lit, though auto-exposure may struggle in situations where the light is uneven, and it tends to trigger the flash even when it’s not necessary.

-Portrait mode will “think” that there is a subject in the foreground of the frame and choose a shallow depth of field in order to keep the human subject in focus but the background blurred.
+Portrait mode will “think” that there is a subject in the foreground of the frame and choose a shallow depth of field to keep the human subject in focus but the background blurred.

-Remember that macro mode will not give you super close up images; for this you will need a macro lens.
+Remember that macro mode will not give you super close up images; for this, you will need a macro lens.
 Macro mode will work best in bright conditions and will choose a shallow depth of field to focus on the subject.
 Therefore, if light is low, use a tripod.

-Landscape mode tends to suit a wide lens, and again works well if the scene is well lit.
+Landscape mode tends to suit a wide lens and works well if the scene is well lit.
 It will use flash if it reads the foreground as too dark, but you can manually turn this off.

 Night Portrait Mode

 The aperture will have to be fairly wide to allow enough light in to capture the background and keep the subject in focus, but at the same time flash is necessary to illuminate the person and avoid blur.

 Advanced Camera Modes

 If in doubt, you can use Auto camera mode, then adjust the settings manually.
-Auto settings are there to be used so try them all, and become familiar with what each one does.
+Auto settings are there to be used, so try them all and become familiar with what each one does.